 Messermeister or Cold Wax Academy |

-Messermeister or Amazon directly or Lindsey Tyson Artist if you are UK based Cold wax academy or Jacksons art supplies if you are UK based |
+I have a limited number of Messermeister squeegee sets available.
+Alternatively you can purchase from Lindsey Tyson Artist.
+Cold wax academy or Jacksons art supplies if you are UK based |

 Palette knives |